kevinli5941/RNALearner/README.md

 heads         |Number of attention heads of Performer |	10      |	[8, 10, 20]
 depth         |Number of Performer encoder layers     |	6       |	[4, 6, 8]

-# Time cost
-Typical install time on a "normal" desktop computer is about 30 minutes.

-Exptected run time for infering 10,000 cells on a "normal" desktop computer is about 25 minutes.

 # Disclaimer
 This tool is for research purpose and not approved for clinical use.